uedakazushi/uedakazushi/README.md

 - ⚡ Fun fact: ...
 -->

-- I am a mathematician with an interested in theoretical physics.
+- I am a mathematician with an interest in theoretical physics.